 Gyuri bácsi konyhája

 This modest self-service eatery (“étkezde”) a bit outside the city center in District 9 may not be for everyone: Even among Budapest’s low-priced establishments, Gyuri bácsi konyhája is positioned toward the lower end when it comes to comfort and interior design.
-But the food is notably excellent, and Gyuri bácsi embodies the type of unfussy diner where many Hungarians go to for lunch.
+But the food is notably excellent and the place embodies the type of unfussy diner where many Hungarians go for lunch.
 In other words, here's your chance to dine elbow-to-elbow with locals.